HomeVertebratesSirenians

 Teeth

 Like elephants, manatees are polyphyodonts, replacing their teeth continuously from the back of the jaw.
-Their adults lack incisors, canines, and molars and instead have around 8 to 10 cheek teeth.
+Their adults lack incisors and canines, and instead have 8 to 10 functional cheek teeth, including premolars and molars.

 Taxonomy